hexa101001/first-c-program/README.md

 Q: Can I use this in my portfolio?
 A: For learning purposes, yes!
 Shows you can write original code.

-Q: Why "Allahu Akbar"?
-A: It's used humorously as a meme.
-No offense intended.

 Q: Will this actually hack anything?
 A: No!
 It's just a fun C program.